 An activity foodies should make time for is a visit to the Tsukiji Fish Market.
 It is the largest fish market in the world, famous for its live tuna auctions at 5 am!
 You can still get a glimpse of this traditional fish market in action if you visit around 9 o’clock in the morning.
 It’s smelly, noisy and – with little trucks hurtling around the crowded stalls – at times dangerous, but shouldn’t be missed.
 You can see a wide variety of fish and seafood such as lobster for sale in this wholesale market (but don’t take any photos inside as the traders don’t like it).

 Before visiting Tsukiji Fish Market check the opening times as it varies day by day.
 Entry is free of charge.
 Outside the wholesale fish market itself there are numerous stores selling foodstuffs such as spices and sweets.
 There is also a good choice of restaurants nearby.

 A Japanese Cookery Class

-One of the highlights of our Tokyo stay was the Cooking Sun cookery school in Shinjuku-ku.
+One of the highlights of our Tokyo stay was learning about Japanese cuisine at the Cooking Sun cookery school in Shinjuku-ku.
 They run both private and group classes where even complete novices can learn to make authentic Japanese food.
 The school is in an unassuming building, tucked away in a side street a 10-minute walk from JR Shinanomachi Station.

 We then moved on to rolled egg, a popular sushi topping which we cooked in a special square pan.
 It requires a certain amount of skill to roll whilst cooking to create a delicate roll, almost like a swiss roll of scrambled egg.
 Once cooked it is shaped on a bamboo mat.